cubiest/bmesh-map/docs/raw-example.md

 In Godot, with Zylann's Heightmap Plugin, you import your `.raw` file like `.png`, `.exr`, etc.

 Import settings
-* Raw Endianess: The one you chose on your export
+* Bit depth and Raw Endianess: The ones you chose on your export
-* godot4 branch:
-  * Once [this PR](https://github.com/Zylann/godot_heightmap_plugin/pull/369) is merged, you can import 24-bit raw files.
-Bit-depth is auto-detected.
-* main branch (for Godot 3.x)
+* for Godot 3.x:
-  * expects 16-bit raw file; **does not support 24-bit import!**
+  * only supports 16-bit raw file
 * `Min Height` + `Max Height`: take them from the Add-on Panel in Blender, see `Min-Max`.

 ![Imported map in Godot using Zylann's Heightmap Plugin](images/godot_zylanns_hm_plugin.png)